ColdTrick/opensearch/README.md

 Defaults to all registered searchable type/subtypes in Elgg.

-#### 'search_params', 'elasticsearch'
+#### 'search_params', 'opensearch'

-Return an `\ColdTrick\ElasticSearch\Di\SearchService` to be used for the search.
-This allows you to alter the search parameters in Elasticsearch.
+Return an `\ColdTrick\OpenSearch\Di\SearchService` to be used for the search.
+This allows you to alter the search parameters in opensearch.

 Params contain:
 - `search_params`: an array of the search parameters as provided by Elgg search

-#### 'to:entity:before', 'elasticsearch'
+#### 'to:entity:before', 'opensearch'

-Change the Elasticsearch hit data before it's converted to an `ElggEntity`
+Change the OpenSearch hit data before it's converted to an `ElggEntity`

 Params contain:
-- `hit`: the result from Elasticsearch
+- `hit`: the result from OpenSearch
 - `search_params`: an array of the search parameters as provided by Elgg search

-#### 'to:entity', 'elasticsearch'
+#### 'to:entity', 'opensearch'

-Return an `ElggEntity` based on the search result data from Elasticsearch.
+Return an `ElggEntity` based on the search result data from OpenSearch.

 Params contain:
-- `hit`: the result from Elasticsearch
+- `hit`: the result from OpenSearch
 - `search_params`: an array of the search parameters as provided by Elgg search

 ### Parameters passed to `elgg_search`

 #### field_boosting

-In the parameters passed to `elgg_search` you can add a configuration to control field boosting in Elasticsearch.
+In the parameters passed to `elgg_search` you can add a configuration to control field boosting in OpenSearch.
 Add the key `field_boosting` to the array which holds an array with fieldname and the boosting for that field.

 Example: